 The Administrator must appoint a trustee for all recipients under the age of 18.
 Assistance is paid to the trustee on behalf of the recipient (see Directive 3.6: Trusteeship for more information).

 There are four factors that must be considered during the application process to determine if special circumstances exist.

 1. Physical, emotional or sexual abuse

-An applicant under the age of 18 may be experiencing physical, emotional, and/or sexual abuse while living at home with his/her parents.
-If the Administrator is satisfied that remaining in the home could further harm the physical, social or psychological development of the applicant, he/she may be eligible for assistance.
+An applicant under the age of 18 may be experiencing physical, emotional, and/or sexual abuse while living at home with their parents.
+If the Administrator is satisfied that remaining in the home could further harm the physical, social or psychological development of the applicant, they may be eligible for assistance.

 Documentation or medical evidence from a third party, such as a guidance counsellor, social worker, teacher, doctor, police, clergy, neighbour, or a relative (including siblings) is acceptable as verification of abuse.
 Referral to a health or social service professional may be appropriate to assist in the determination of abuse.
 This may include a referral to a local children’s aid society.
 Applicants who are under age 18 who are experiencing physical abuse, sexual abuse, emotional abuse, neglect and/or abandonment, or if they are at risk of any of these things, are eligible for the full range of child protection services.

 Confidentiality of the applicant must always be considered and maintained, and provincial and municipal guidelines on family violence must always be followed.

 Where there is no clear documentation of abuse at the time of application, assistance may still be issued to the applicant.
 The applicant will be expected to establish the claim of abuse within a period of one month.
 If abuse is not established within one month, the applicant is immediately referred for counselling, and may be deemed ineligible for assistance.
 However, if the applicant remains in counselling, the Administrator may extend the provision of assistance beyond one month to allow for time to substantiate the abuse.